antrea-io/antrea/docs/api.md

    mirrored Custom Resources should be available for the application to access.

-8. At this stage, if all applications have been updated, legacy CRD mirroring can be disabled in the Antrea Controller configuration.
+8. At this stage, if all applications have been updated, legacy CRD mirroring can be deactivated in the Antrea Controller configuration.

 Note that for CRDs which are "owned" by Antrea, `AntreaAgentInfo` and `AntreaControllerInfo`, resources are automatically created by the Antrea